COVID-19 pandemic in British Columbia: January to April

 The first case in British Columbia was reported on January 28.
 The person had returned from Wuhan and began experiencing symptoms on January 26, with self-isolation beginning immediately.

 The first case in BC's interior was reported on February 14.
 The person had recently returned from China, and was self-isolating.

 The first case in the Fraser Health region was reported on February 20.
 This was also the first BC case where the person had travelled from Iran.
 The person immediately began self-isolation.

 The first two cases in the Lynn Valley Care Centre in North Vancouver were reported on March 7.
 One resident and one staff member were diagnosed, and the centre is thought to be Canada's first case of community transmission.
 BC's first two cases linked to the Grand Princess were hospitalized and also reported on March 7.

 On March 9, the Lynn Valley outbreak resulted in Canada's first death: a man in his 80s with pre-existing health conditions.

 On March 17, three more deaths were announced: two were at the Lynn Valley Care Center, and the other was "in [a] hospital in the Fraser Health region".

 On March 19, a death was reported at the Lynn Valley Care Centre, followed by an additional death on March 21.

 On April 17, Provincial Health Officer Dr. Bonnie Henry announced that B.C. had succeeded in reducing the number of cases, the health-care system was not overwhelmed, and that the province had "flattened [the] curve".

+On April 24, Attorney General David Eby appointed Allan Seckel to chair a Cross-Jurisdictional Technical Advisory Group to assist the provincial court system amidst public health restrictions.